terenceang/esp8266-PIR/README.md

 **Features**
 ****************************************************************

+Unit resets.
-Unit resets, send publishes a timestamped message to a MQTT broker and goes into deepsleep.
+Publishes a timestamped message to a MQTT broker and goes into deepsleep.

 ****************************************************************